 Note

-Click here to download the full example code
+Go to the end to download the full example code.

-Plot customizations¶
+Plot customizations

 This example shows how to include some advanced options in the spatial visualization of Gridded Forecasts and Evaluation Results